PhilipSCA/philanderson-co-uk/john/learning/com-science.md

  - Dis: Source code easier to write in high-level, but program wont run with syntax errors - more difficult
    - code needs to be recompiled when changed
-   - Designed for specific type of processor Interpreters - translates source code one line at a time.
+   - Designed for specific type of processor Interpreters - translates source code one line at a time. - code translated every time it runs
 Adv: - Easy to write source code - program always runs, stops when finds syntax error
      - does not need to be recompiled when changed - easy to try out commands when program finds error
      - easy for beginner programmers to learn to write code